 If your hotel is in the Historical Center of Cusco, you’ll be able to visit the markets of San Pedro, Ccascaparo, San Blas and Wanchaq.
 Other incredible options are the markets of Huancaro, Ttio, San Sebastian and Vinocanchón in San Jerónimo, however they are a bit further away.

 These markets are huge and usually organized by the products being sold.
 You’ll find sections of fruits, grains, beef, chicken, fish, vegetables, potatoes, etc. You’ll also find healthy foods (from simple, but delicious plates like rice with an egg to soup vendors like ceviche, all at a great price!) and a section for fruit juices.
 You can choose the fruits you want them to use to prepare your juice, and they’ll serve it to you in glass!
 First-class food without the necessity of using plastic.

-Unlike the eastern culture, in the Andean culture, human beings aren’t the center of the universe but its companion, on equal terms with animals, rivers, mountains and other beings which coexist on the planet.
-For the Andean culture, everything is alive: the sun, rocks, wind, and with all of these elements, you can converse as if they were people.
+Unlike the weastern culture, in the Andean culture, human beings aren’t the center of the universe but the companion, on equal terms, with animals, rivers, mountains and other beings which coexist on the planet.
+For the Andean culture, everything is alive: the sun, rocks, wind, and with all of these elements.
+So you can talk with them as if they were people.
 Can you imagine it?
 It’s like this: there’s a link of love and codependence between all beings who live in the ukhu pacha (underworld), the kay pacha (the world of the here and now) and the hanaq pacha (the world above, of the dieties).
 Thanks to Andean cosmovision, one can clearly understand the connection we have to nature, and that connection should call us to urgent change.

 Reasons against it